-- identifying different types of environments and the features within them - describing what you see around you in geographic terms - recording data from different sources - sampling things like water quality and wind speed - investigating why things are where they are - comparing different features to see if there is a pattern - calculating amounts such as water flow, number of different species of plants and animals, visitor numbers - · analysing different forms of data - forming a more complete picture of the area you are studying - communicating your findings.
-All these activities are aimed at a

-All these activities are aimed at developing and improving your geographic skills and understanding
+- identifying different types of environments and the features within them - describing what you see around you in geographic terms - recording data from different sources - sampling things like water quality and wind speed - investigating why things are where they are - comparing different features to see if there is a pattern - calculating amounts such as water flow, number of different species of plants and animals, visitor numbers - analysing different forms of data - forming a more complete picture of the area you are studying - communicating your findings.
+All these activities are aimed at developing and improving your geographic skills and understanding.